UofL Garden Commons: Eating healthier and being self-sustainable on campus (The Louisville Cardinal, March 8, 2019)

 Students get a taste for sustainable gardening

-Native Plants & Pollinators Workshop
+Beekeeping & Pollinators Workshop

 The Garden Commons has been host to an on-going series of workshops over the years.
 Workshops are open to all, typically involve some hands-on work, and have focused on everything from organic gardening practices (composting, rainwater harvesting, soil management, cover crops, natural pest repellents, seed saving, seed starting, compost tea, permaculture, intercropping, etc.) to harvest preserving techniques and cooking/nutrition to larger issues such as food justice and sustainable food systems.
 UofL's Sustainability Council has taken the lead to organize workshops, often in collaboration with the Office of Health Promotion and the UofL Eco-Reps Program